Vrda-GF/Academic/content/project/inamath/index.md

 ---

-Project category: CBHE - Capacity Building in Higher Education
+Project category: Cooperation for innovation and the exchange of good practices

 The project is co-funded by the Erasmus+ Programme of the European Union

-Grant awarded: 197.050,00 (total project budget: 148.81 Mio) EUR
+Grant awarded: 197.050,00 (total project budget: 1.679.118,00) EUR

 More information: https://inamath.uniri.hr/